 Once your Plex Media Server is setup, you will have an awesome visual library that your friends will want as well.

-Plex Media Server also allows me to access my media files when I am away from home.
+Plex Media Server also allows users to access media files when away from home.
 I can plug a Fire TV Stick into a tv in a hotel, connect to my Plex Media Server, and watch any of my media without any problems.
 I can also share my Plex libraries with my friends and family as well through this feature.

 Click Images Below To Enlarge